Code-Institute-Submissions/CasinoGame/README.md

   counting down in a strange pattern.
 It went from 60 to 49 then back up to 59 and was counting down in a very strange pattern.
 Eventually the pattern would get down to zero but the code would be counting down correctly on the developer tool.
-The problem was the game wasn�t counting down correct.
+The problem was the game wasn't counting down correct.
 This caused visual problems for the game.
 This was spotted after the testing was complete.
   (Indicated in image 1.a) | In the css code change the codeh1 {font-family: casino;}and ensure casino is the select font and remove the code#time-remaining, #flips {font-family: arial, sans-serif;font-weight: bold;}.When the code loads you will see the clock will jump from 60 to 49 incorrectly | change the h1 text and input casino as this can be used for the clock and flips title.
 Add the following code into script.css insert the code by line 40#time-remaining, #flips {font-family: arial, sans-serif;font-weight: bold;}This change the integers into the san-serif text and we can use the casino text for the title clock and flips. |
 | Accessibility Score | The accessibility score was quite low and the overall scores dropped down on the
   report generated.
-I completed some research and noticed when reviewing the code it was the alt=�card� attribute flagged errors on the css code reviewer.
+I completed some research and noticed when reviewing the code it was the alt="card" attribute flagged errors on the css code reviewer.
-  The information found and obtained confirmed the importance of the alt�card� as required code on the images uploaded or applied in the coding. | The code in the card.js in the function section.
+  The information found and obtained confirmed the importance of the alt="card" as required code on the images uploaded or applied in the coding. | The code in the card.js in the function section.
 Example the code with the image src e.g. src="assets/images/dice.png" alt="card">'+ remove the " alt="card".
-This will show when you open the developer tool on the games webpage by pressing F12, select Lighthouse then generate the report It will show a low accessibility score. | Add the alt=�card� after the image source details to ensure the accessibility is high for users and were following correct guidelines for every user when completing the coding on the website. |
+This will show when you open the developer tool on the games webpage by pressing F12, select Lighthouse then generate the report It will show a low accessibility score. | Add the alt="card" after the image source details to ensure the accessibility is high for users and were following correct guidelines for every user when completing the coding on the website. |
 | Card Flipping Background Colour | When flipping the cards in the game.
 There was an issue